TrustTheVote-Project/VoteTrackerPlus/src/vtp/README.md

 ### 4.5) Running a mock election

 To run a mock election, run the setup_vtp_demo.py script (which per python's local install described above is installed in the python environment as _setup-vtp-demo_).
-This script will nominally create a mock election with four VTP scanner _apps_ and one VTP local-remote server _app_ as if all ballots were being cast in a single voting center with four separate and independent ballot scanners.
-By default it will place the git repos in /opt/VotetrackerPlus with the 5 clients (the four scanner apps and one server app) in the _clients_ folder with the two local git upstream bare repositories in the _local-remote-server_ folder.
+This script will nominally create a mock election with four VTP scanner _apps_ and one VTP tabulation server _app_ as if all ballots were being cast in a single voting center with four separate and independent ballot scanners.
+By default it will place the git repos in /opt/VotetrackerPlus with the 5 clients (the four scanner apps and one server app) in the _clients_ folder with the two local git upstream bare repositories in the _tabulation-server_ folder.

 ```
 % setup-vtp-demo -l /opt/VoteTrackerPlus/demo.10